Three Tampa Restaurants Earn a MICHELIN Star – And More Date Night Spots

 Photo by Lilac in Tampa.

-Since the MICHELIN Guide debuted in Florida last year, Inspectors have been tasting and sipping their way around the state trying new restaurants and revisiting their 2022 picks.
-While Tampa missed out on a star last year, it’s taking home three of the four new One Stars in Florida.
+Since the MICHELIN Guide debuted in Florida in 2022, inspectors have been tasting and sipping their way around the state trying new restaurants and revisiting their previous picks.
+Starting off 2024, nineteen new Florida restaurants have been added to the guide, six of them being here in Tampa Bay.

 You can bet that reservations, which were already hard to come by at many of these spots, will become even more elusive, so there will be some advanced planning on your part to snag a seat.